wrosenbaum/ex-post-facto/_teaching/2021s-cosc-273/syllabus.md

 ### Expected Background

 You are expected to be comfortable writing programs in the Java programming language.
 In particular, we will readily use object oriented design, the class hierarchy (keyword `extends`), interfaces (keyword `implements`), exception handling, and generics (i.e., the main topics covered in COSC 112).
-You should be familiar with basic data structures---linked lists, stacks, queues, balanced trees---know their supported operations as well as the efficiency of these operations.
+You should be familiar with basic data structures---linked lists, stacks, queues, balanced trees---and know their supported operations as well as the efficiency of these operations.

 ### Text and Topics